 IPVanish secures a third position as the best CNET VPN with 4.5 ratings.
 These ratings are partly given because IPVanish never keeps any logs.
 Despite being the VPN provider based in the US, many would think IPVanish would hand over your data to US authorities, but in fact IPVanish never stores any of your data.
 So, handing over your data to US authorities could never happen.

 As said earlier, IPVanish has over 40,000 shared IP addresses with a total of 1,000 VPN servers.
 It is located in 60 countries which can alone be seen as its disadvantage alongside providing a 7-day money-back guarantee package.
 Check out the IPVanish review tested by VPNRanks.

 Best Free CNET VPN

-In fact, TunnelBear is the only VPN service provider in the entire industry that has submitted independent security audit.
+In fact, TunnelBear is the only VPN service provider in the entire industry that has submitted an independent security audit.
 It covers 20+ locations which is more than any VPN provider with a free service.
-Also, its VPN servers are fast that makes streaming videos easy to buffer.
-Check out TunnelBear review tested by VPNRanks.
+Also, its VPN servers are fast which makes streaming videos easy to buffer.
+Check out the TunnelBear review tested by VPNRanks.

 2. Avira Phantom VPN

-Avira is renowned name in online privacy and security industry, and it was about time that the company launches its product in VPN industry.
-The brand stands out as the best free CNET VPN which anonymizes your internet activity and makes internet accessible to everyone.
+Avira is a renowned name in the online privacy and security industry, and it was about time that the company launches its product in VPN industry.
+The brand stands out as the best free CNET VPN which anonymizes your internet activity and makes the internet accessible to everyone.

 When you sign up to Avira, your system becomes unhackable.
 All your passwords remain protected, while whatever you do over the internet becomes untraceable.
-You get bypass geo-restrictions with its free service and prevents your system from leaking your IP address.
+You get bypassed geo-restrictions with its free service and prevent your system from leaking your IP address.
 The free service gives you 500MB of data every month, similar as TunnelBear.
 Check out Avira Phantom VPN review tested by VPNRanks.